 Form 706-QDT is an annual return.
-Generally, the return to report distributions is due on or after January 1 but not later than April 15 of the year following any calendar year in which taxable distributions were made.
+Generally, the return to report distributions is due on or after January 1 but not later than April 15 of the year following any calendar year in which a taxable event occurred or a distribution was made on account of hardship.

-If the surviving spouse has died, you must file Form 706-QDT within 9 months following the date of death.
-You must also report on that return all taxable distributions made during the calendar year in which the surviving spouse died.
+However, if you are filing the return because of the death of the surviving spouse, you must file it within 9 months following the date of death.
+You must also report on that return all reportable distributions made during the calendar year in which the surviving spouse died.
 This rule may result in a return being due before April 15.
-For example, if the surviving spouse died on June 10, 1996, Form 706-QDT would be due March 10, 1997, and must include all taxable distributions made during 1996.
+For example, if the surviving spouse died on June 10, 1999, Form 706-QDT would be due March 10, 2000, and must include all reportable distributions made during 1999.

 If the trust ceases to qualify as a QDOT, you must file Form 706-QDT within 9 months of the date on which the trust ceased to qualify.
-You must include on that return any taxable distributions made during the calendar year of the failure to qualify.
+You must include on that return any reportable distributions made during the calendar year of the failure to qualify.